Loading....

 In spite of wolves still occupying only a small portion of their original range in the lower 48 states, H.R.
 845 would grant states full management control of gray wolves.

 Tragically, we don’t need to wonder what state "management" of wolves looks like.
-In Montana, Idaho, and Wyoming, gray wolves lost ESA protection in 2011 owing to a wolf-killing rider that was attached to a must-pass federal budget bill.
-In these three states, trophy hunters and trappers have already slaughtered—and continue to slaughter—thousands of wolves by various brutal and unethical means, including deep within Wilderness areas and along the border of Yellowstone National Park.
+In Montana, Idaho, and Wyoming, gray wolves lost ESA protection in 2011 and in these three states trophy hunters and trappers have already slaughtered—and continue to slaughter—thousands of wolves by various brutal and unethical means, including deep within Wilderness areas and along the border of Yellowstone National Park and Glacier National Park.

 You may also recall what happened to wolves in Wisconsin in early 2021, right after the Trump administration briefly stripped ESA protections for all gray wolves in the rest of the lower 48 states.
 In less than 72 hours, trophy hunters and trappers in Wisconsin went on a wolf-killing rampage, slaughtering at least 216 wolves—20 percent of the entire wolf population in the state—including within various Wilderness areas.
 Hunters killed wolves at night with night vision technology and used dogs with GPS collars to track, chase, and corner wolves, which were then shot to death.